hrfang/mchol/README.md

 Moreover, <span class="math display"><em>A</em></span> is symmetric positive definite (SPD) and the search direction from solving <span class="math display"><em>A</em><em>x</em> = <em>b</em></span> is descent, if the objective function <span class="math display"><em>f</em></span> is strictly convex.
-Coupled with a globalization technique such as line search or trust region, Newton's method is guaranteed to converge to the minimum, which is unique and hence global due to convexity.
+Coupled with line search for globalization,
+Newton's method is guaranteed to converge to the minimum, which is unique and hence global due to convexity.